Our Admissions Process

 4 students -- $26,000

 We have one standard tuition rate for all families (Catholic and non-Catholic), and no fundraising buyout (previously $1,700).
 In the fall of each year, we have one 50/50 raffle fundraiser in which participation is required by all families.
-We have also created a list of ways to reduce your tuition through volunteer efforts within the school, if you wish.
-Please see the link below to a list of the potential
+We have a limited number of ways to reduce your tuition through volunteer efforts within the school (Tuition Discount Jobs), if you wish.
+Please contact our Director of Advancement Jen Marshall (firstname.lastname@example.org) to inquire about those opportunities.

 For those who are interested in financial assistance, the process includes multiple steps.
 The following steps, in this order, are required to be followed by all those applying for financial assistance: